logo

 Finally, and perhaps most importantly, one of the best ways to prepare for a university interview is to get everything ready the night before so that you aren’t adding additional stress to the day.

 As part of your preparation for any university interviews, you should, as routine, spend the night before packing a bag to ensure you have everything you need for the big day.
 Check you have everything you need for your travel, including a bottle of water, stationery, and any other materials you have been asked to bring with you.
-After all, there’s nothing worse than rushing around on the morning of a busy day, trying to remember everything you need to pack - you’ll inevitably forget something (like that portfolio you might have been asked specifically to take along with you!)
+After all, there’s nothing worse than rushing around on the morning of a busy day, trying to remember everything you need to pack – you’ll inevitably forget something (like that portfolio you might have been asked specifically to take along with you!).

-Remember to also get your outfit out, ironed, and hang up in your wardrobe that same evening so it’s ready for the next day.
+Remember to also get your outfit out, ironed, and hang it up in your wardrobe that same evening so it’s ready for the next day.
 Don’t forget to polish your shoes and lay them out by the door.
 Again, you don’t want to be rushing around and looking for your favourite shirt on the morning of your interview.

-Ready to apply for Oxford Summer Courses?
+Ready to Join Oxford Summer Courses?

 Share this article